Do You Need a License to Sell CBD in California?

-- the size of your hemp derived CBD products facility
+- the size of your hemp derived CBD products facility for cannabis

 - The number of CBD employees that work for your hemp derived CBD business.

 - The CBD activities your hemp derived CBD products business is involved in include manufacturing or warehousing.
-All proceeds are received by the Food and Drug Branch and deposited into a special account that funds the Food Safety Inspection Program.
+All cannabis proceeds are received by the Food and Drug Branch and deposited into a special account that funds the Food Safety Inspection Program.

 For more information about Processed Food Registration, visit the Food and Drug Branch’s Processed Food Registration Program Frequently Asked Questions page.